Hungarian Canadians: Ontario

-As of 2016 Census, Ontario had 163,500 people that have Hungarian ancestry or were born in Hungary, accounting for 1.23% of the population.
+As of the 2016 Census, Ontario had 163,500 people that have Hungarian ancestry or were born in Hungary, accounting for 1.23% of the population.
 54,240 Hungarians live in Toronto.

 Most Hungarians lived in Welland, Windsor, Brantford and in Hamilton.
 In 1931, more than 1,000 Hungarians lived in Hamilton, Toronto and in Welland.
 There were significant Hungarian populations in Brantford, Kitchener, Oshawa, St. Catharines, Niagara Falls and in Port Colborne.
 Many Hungarians worked at the construction of the Welland Canal.
 By 1961 Hungarians accounted for 40% of the population of Welland.

-After the First World War thousands of Hungarians emigrated to Canada, especially from the rural classes.
+After the First World War, thousands of Hungarians emigrated to Canada, especially from the rural classes.
 After the Second World War people from several classes came to the country.
 Ontario's climate was similar in some ways to the Hungarian climate so people from the Great Hungarian Plain moved to Ontario.
 The first Hungarians (60 people) to arrive in Welland did so in 1906.
 The first Hungarian society was established in Hamilton in 1907, the second was founded in Hamilton in 1913.
 In 1921 the Hungarian Self Culture Society was established in Welland where the first Hungarian newspaper was also published in 1928.
 In 1931 three quarters of the Hungarian Canadian population lived in Ontario.
 In 1933 two Hungarian newspapers were established by John Rapai, the Kanadai Magyar Újság and the Wellandi Kisújság.
 In 1949 a so-called Delhi & Tobacco District Hungarian House was dedicated in Delhi-Tillsonburg, which had been initiated by Rapai two years earlier.
 40 percent (about 1,500 people) of the tobacco factory was Hungarian.
 After 1956 about 6,000 refugees arrived in Ontario.
 In 1964 a Roman Catholic church was built in London, Ontario.
 Roman Catholic churches are still in Toronto, Hamilton and in Welland.
 There are still three Greek Catholic churches in Ontario: in Welland, Windsor and in Hamilton.
 Presbyterian churches are in Delhi and in Ottawa.